persistenceOne/persistenceCore/docs/resources/Ledger.md

    ![manager](../images/ledger-tuto-manager.png)
 4. Connect your Ledger Nano device and allow Ledger Manager from it.
 5. On the Ledger Live application, Search for `Persistence`.
-6. Install the Cosmos application by clicking on `Install`.
+6. Install the Persistence application by clicking on `Install`.

 ::: tip
 To see the `Persistence` application when you search for it, you might need to activate the `Developer Mode`, located in the Experimental features tab of the Ledger Live application.